Back to blog

 The world of cybersecurity is evolving daily.
 With every great technological advancement comes a need to control and protect it from abuse.
 One of the main countermeasures against cybercriminals is none other than honeypots.
 Since its first use in the early 90s, honeypots have proven to be extremely helpful in catching hackers and improving overall security.

 They’re great, but when we talk about collecting massive amounts of publicly available data, honeypots can become a real problem for various companies and individuals.
-Fret not, this blog post aims to help you understand what honeypots are exactly, how to avoid them, and be on your merry web scraping way.
+Fret not, this blog post aims to help you understand what honeypots are exactly, how to avoid them, and be on your merry data scraping way.

 How to avoid honeypots when gathering online data